kyrylo/system_navigation/docs/API.md

 #### all_accesses(to:, from:, only_get:, only_set:)

-Returns an Array of all methods of the class `from` or its sub/superclasses that refer to the instance variable `to`.
+Returns an Array of all methods of the class `from` or its sub/superclasses that refer to the instance/global/class variable `to`.

 ```ruby
 class A